eridien/vscode-function-explorer/README.md

 ![Marking Gif](images/marking.gif)

-- There are the three common mark commands: `Toggle Function Mark (ctrl-alt-\)`,  `Jump To Previous Function Mark (ctrl-alt-[)`, and `Jump To Next Function Mark (ctrl-alt-])`.
-You can navigate around the active file or all files.
+- There are the three common mark commands: `Toggle Function Mark (ctrl-alt-\)`,  `Jump To Previous Mark (ctrl-alt-[)`, and `Jump To Next Mark (ctrl-alt-])`.
+You can navigate around the active file or, if the `File Wrap` option is enabled, all files with marks.

+- There are also navigation commands to jump between all functions.
+The marks are ignored.
+If the `File Wrap` option is enabled then the jumps wrap to different files.
+The only files visited are the visible tabs.
+The tabs are visited in alphabetical order.
+The commands are `Jump To Previous Function (ctrl+alt+shift+[)` and `Jump To Next Function (ctrl+alt+shift+[)`.

 - When marked a symbol appears in the gutter by the first line of the function.
-Also a mark symbol appears next to the function name in the explorer.
+Also a mark symbol appears next to the function label in the explorer.

  - You can also toggle a function mark by gesturing with the mouse.
 The guesture is to click in a function name, drag to anywhere outside the name, and go back and single-click on it.